Applying SQL Server & Window patches to AlwaysOn clusters

-How to apply Windows or SQL Server patches to failover MS SQL Server cluster with AlwaysOn – Step by step
+How to apply Windows or SQL Server patches to failover MS SQL Server cluster with AlwaysOn – Step by Step

 time-for-patching-alwayson

-SQL cluster patching best practices
+High level SQL cluster patching: Best practices

 1. Apply patches to lower environment servers first.
-This is DEV, QA, UA, etc. Use the lowest environment in the release cycle .
+This is DEV, QA, UA, etc. Use the lowest environment in the release cycle.

 3. Often clients will deploy a change to DEV, wait two weeks.
 Then deploy the change to the next environment, wait two weeks.
 Do this until Production environment is reached.